Defined Residential Communities

 Asian/Asian American Student Community

 The focus of this community is to give Asian/Asian American students and those with a passion for learning the culture an environment that emphasizes the value of understanding the links between Asian and Asian American issues in an era of global migration, media, and capital.
-Students in the community gather together to discuss issues of identify development, leadership, belonging, and adjusting to college.
+Students in the community gather together to discuss issues of identity development, leadership, belonging, and adjusting to college

 Harambee: African Heritage Student Community